We may receive commissions on purchases made from our chosen links at no extra cost to you.

-Are you ready to cook Japanese cuisines?!
-If you are, then that’s great, but what are the essential Japanese kitchen tools you will need?
+Are you ready to cook Japanese cuisine?!
+If you are, then that’s great, but what are the must have Japanese kitchen tools you will need?
 Well, here is a list of 9 types of Japanese cooking kitchenware and cookware that we suggest and which you can easily find in many Asian grocery stores or on the internet.

 - Yanagiba, is a long asymmetrical knife particularly suitable for cutting sashimi

 - Santoku is a versatile knife.
 It can be used to cut meat or vegetables

 - Usuba is a more square shaped knife.
 It is used exclusively for vegetable cutting.

 - Deba bocho is a knife that can help you make fish fillets and cut them with more precision.